imiguelrodriguez/utxo-based-mozilla/browser/components/urlbar/docs/telemetry.rst

       Please note that symbols cannot trigger the ``urlbar.searchmode.keywordoffer`` telemetry, as symbols are only valid for typed.
 [Bug `1919180`_]

-    Firefox 133
-      Added ``urlbar.searchmode.searchbutton``:
-        - This new probe is for accesses to search mode from the unified search button.
-The button was released in Firefox 136 and replaced the previous one-off buttons (``urlbar.searchmode.oneoff``).

-      Added Glean equivalents of the probes as labeled counters.

 urlbar.picked.*
 ~~~~~~~~~~~~~~~

-  NOTE: This telemetry is no longer collected.
-See changelog below.

   This is a set of keyed scalars whose values are uints incremented each
   time a result is picked from the Urlbar.
 The suffix on the scalar name